paritytech/solo-para-bridge-poc/bin/millau/README.md

-# Metadata Devnet 🔌✉️
+# Solo-chain Devnet 🔌✉️

-A devnet that will serve as an initial testbed for code targeting the Metadata parachain.
-The parachain serves to:
+A solo-chain devnet that will serve as an initial testbed for code targeting the Metadata.
+This solo-chain serves to:
 1. Retrieve metadata
-2. House a client-side module that contains logic to partition the metadata JSON data into parts, and create a merkle tree of that data.
+2. House a client-side module that contains logic to create a hash from the JSON metadata.
-3. Send a root hash of the data into the runtime via custom runtime api, finalize the expected hash, and store it.
+3. Send a hash of the data into the runtime via custom runtime api, finalize the expected hash, and store it.

 ## Upgrades
 > ⚠️ **Before making changes**: Be aware of the considerations for upgrading this node.
 See [runtime-upgrades](docs/runtime-upgrades.md)